top of page

 Conference Venue

-The inaugural FSML workshop will take place on August 2, 2025, at Vanderbilt University in Nashville, Tennessee, just ahead of the 2025 Joint Statistical Meetings (JSM).
+The inaugural FSML Workshop will be held on August 2, 2025, at Vanderbilt University in Nashville, Tennessee—immediately preceding the 2025 Joint Statistical Meetings (JSM) and following the 2025 IMS NRC meeting.

 Topics